Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/index.md

 ### Syntax for Collection Sets

 Instead of `GRAPH graphName`, you can specify a list of edge collections (anonymous graph).
-The involved vertex collections are determined by the edges of the given edge collections.
-The rest of the behavior is similar to the named version.
+The vertex collections involved are determined by the edges of the given edge collections.
+Other than that, the syntax is similar to the named version.

 ```sql
 [WITH collection1[, collection2[, ...collectionN]]]